vitaliaeliseeva/vitaliaeliseeva.github.io/_pages/about.md

 My research interests lie in the intersection of political economy and historical economy, with a specialisation on the history of the Soviet Union.

 I contribute to the community by being a mentor in Women in Economics initiative, and volunteering at Konexio to help job seekers from underprivileged backgrounds get digital skills.
-I am passionate about learning languages and photography.